d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 sudo systemctl restart voi
 ```

+{{< details "🧠 Pro tip: Reduced logging interferes with telemetry" >}}
+If you have manually disabled or reduced logging on your node, telemetry will not work.

+Your `config.json` must have `BaseLoggerDebugLevel` set to `4` (or not set at all.)

+If you are following this guide without modifications, you can ignore this tip.
+{{< /details >}}

 # Join the node runners channel

 To access the `#node-runners` channel on the Voi Discord, you need to: